cguardia/questions/README.rst

 * Complex forms can be defined easily using class composition.
 * Easy multi-page forms, with no state-keeping headaches.
 * Minimal code for simple apps.
 If you just need a form or two, you are set.
 * Zero Javascript code option.
-If you can use a CDN, no need to even touch the javascript.
+If you can use a CDN, no need to install or download any javascript.
 * Out of the box integration with popular third party widgets, like select2_ and ckeditor_.
 * Supports the creation of tests and quizzes, by defining "correct" answers to